eye-square/docs/plugins/client-scripts-api.md

 	"quantityDelta": 1,
 	"productTotal": 4.99,
 	"basketTotal": 23.52,
-	"source": "checkout" // Where the quantity was changed at }
+	"source": "checkout", // Where the quantity was changed at }
 ```